rbauer420/DataDashboard/README.md

 Link to API: https://api.apispreadsheets.com/data/9192/

-The next funtion on this page is a Per Capita Calculator.
-The user enters an interger for total times a crime was reported (whole number) and total times a crime was reported (whole number) and then toggles the "Calculate Per Capita" button.
+The next function on this page is a Per Capita Calculator.
+The user enters an integer for total times a crime was reported (whole number) and total times a crime was reported (whole number) and then toggles the "Calculate Per Capita" button.

 The JS function will complete the following math function ((totalCrime/totalPop)*100000) and provide the user with a per capita value.

-If the user enters something that does not match the regex of a whole number for either input, an error message will appear that says, ""Please enter a whole number."
+If the user enters something that does not match the regex of a whole number for either input, an error message will appear that says, "Please enter a whole number."